Get started with Studio

 Publish creatives to DoubleClick QA

 Once creative development is complete, you must publish your creatives to QA (Quality Assurance testing).Publish creatives to QA

 QA is integral to the DoubleClick Rich Media workflow.
 The mission is to ensure that you develop and test every Rich Media creative to strict guidelines, ensuring flawless ad serving in DoubleClick.
 The QA process applies various UI, format, feature, and tracking checks that are accepted by most publishers.

 - Select the creatives you want to publish:

 - Go to the Publish tab in the DoubleClick Studio Web UI and use checkboxes to select the creatives you want to publish.

-- Enter your Rich Media campaign manager's email address, along with any other traffickers' addresses (separated by commas), in the Traffickers field.
+- Enter the traffickers' email addresses and all relevant parties (separated by commas), in the Traffickers field.

 - Click Publish to QA to change the status of creatives to Published.